buildingSMART/IFC4.x-IF/tests/PS01/Dataset/README.md

 - Northing: 1253000.0
 - Elevation: 450.0

-There is one `IfcBuildingElementProxy`:
+There are three `IfcBuildingElementProxy`:

-- its id is `'3RhbhoXQ53yRzPOejOTUcp'`
+1. its id is `'3RhbhoXQ53yRzPOejOTUcp'`
   - its name is *Punkte:Referenzpunkt:11547115*
   - its tag is 11547115
   - its geometry is a pyramid turned upside down, with base length 0.5, and height 1.5
   - its position is at (relative to project's origin):
     - Easting: 700.000970772933
     - Northing: 1570.0
     - Elevation: 0.0